Is Google Analytics Legal in 2026? EU Rulings, US Lawsuits

 Google does not sign HIPAA Business Associate Agreements.
 Any healthcare organization using GA4 is accepting full liability for data that reaches Google's servers.

 These aren't edge cases.
-They're the logical consequence of how Google Analytics works.
-GA4 is designed to send data to Google's servers, where it feeds into Google's advertising products.
-When that data includes anything sensitive, whether health information, financial data, or form submissions, there is no technical barrier preventing it from reaching Google's ad infrastructure.
+They are what happens when Google Analytics works as designed.
+GA4 sends data to Google's servers, where it feeds into Google's advertising products.
+When that data includes anything sensitive, like health information, financial data, or form submissions, nothing in the tool stops it from reaching Google's ad infrastructure.

-The Swedish DPA reinforced this principle in August 2024, fining two pharmacies EUR 3.9 million combined for Meta Pixel leaking health data.
-The ruling established that website operators, not the tracking vendor, bear full responsibility for what third-party scripts send.
+The Swedish DPA reinforced this principle in August 2024, fining two pharmacies EUR 3.9 million combined for a Meta Pixel that leaked health data.
+The ruling made one thing clear.
+The website operator, not the tracking vendor, is responsible for whatever the third-party script sends.

 Google Analytics is no longer an analytics tool

 In December 2025, Google rolled out Analytics Advisor to all English-language GA4 accounts.
 It's a Gemini-powered AI agent that reads your property's behavioral data and answers questions about your visitors.
 In January 2026, Google added cross-channel budgeting and conversion attribution analysis betas.
-These tools forecast advertising ROI across channels and model budget allocation.
-They're media planning tools, not analytics.
+These forecast advertising returns across channels and work out where to spend your budget.
+That is media planning, not analytics.

-But the deeper problem is in a setting most GA4 users don't fully understand.
+But the deeper problem hides in a setting most GA4 users never really read.

-When you enable "Google products and services" in GA4 and accept Google's Measurement Controller-Controller Data Protection Terms, Google becomes an independent controller of your visitor data.
-Google's own documentation states this data can be used to "improve Google products and services," including the Google Ads system.
-Under these terms, your visitors' data becomes Google's data.
+When you turn on "Google products and services" in GA4 and accept Google's Measurement Controller-Controller Data Protection Terms, Google becomes an independent controller of your visitor data.
+Google's own documentation says this data can be used to "improve Google products and services," including the Google Ads system.
+Under those terms, your visitors' data becomes Google's data.

 GA4 in 2020 vs. GA4 in 2026